emren/food_delivery_app/README.md

 This is an open end question when it comes to coding but I feel the following can be the most important areas to improve int this app:
 1) Design:
+A good design is what sells an app and this app can use more design ideas.
 2) Backend:
 Current backend is serving a json with url links to images.
 If had time I could try to write a node js server which serves images instead of urls thus making the app downloading the images at the splahscreen and holding those at state.
-This would solve the picture loading phase at catogories pages and it would improve user experience.
+This would solve the picture loading phase at categories pages and it would improve user experience.
 3) Animations:
+Additional animations can be implemented
 4) IOS style:
+This app is build on Materialapp.
+To give more ios feeling Cupertinoapp can be implemented where necessary and according the device its running app can show either material or cupertino widgets.

 Icons:
 Icons are used from the following links